top of page

 What if I don't want to talk about something?

-Is everything I say kept confidential?
+Is everything I say confidential?

 How long will counselling take?